RichardWysocki/Build-CoreWebSite-DependencyInjection/README.md

 # Features you will implement

-- Setup the Customer.ASPNETCore.UI website to use the buildin .NET Dependency Injection
+- Change the Customer.ASPNETCore.UI website to inject into the Counter page an Interface of a SiteCounter
-- Create the ability to view your wishlist
-- Create the ability add items to your wish list
-- Create the ability to remove items from your wishlist
+- Add a Singleton lifetime serivce of this SiteCounter into your website.

 ## Tasks necessary to complete implementation: